First Direct Search for Light Dark Matter Using the NEON Experiment at a Nuclear Reactor

 The distribution of the $\gamma$-ray flux from a nuclear reactor is approximated based on the FRJ-1 research reactor~\cite{Bechteler1983}:

 where $P$ is the thermal power of the nuclear reactor, which corresponds to 2.8~GW, and $E_{\gamma}$ is the $\gamma$-ray energy.
-In the reactor core, the $\gamma$-rays can interact with electrons via a Compton-like process, resulting in the production of DPs~($\gamma+e\rightarrow A'+e$).
-In this production process, the DP flux is proportional to the square of the kinetic mixing parameter~($\varepsilon$)~\cite{deNiverville_2021}.
+In the reactor core, the $\gamma$-rays can interact with electrons via a Compton-like process, resulting in the production of DPs~($\gamma+e\rightarrow A'+e$), as given by the following equation:

+where $\sigma_{tot}$ represents the total interaction cross section between photons and matter in the reactor, and it is used for normalization.
+The $\gamma$-ray energy range utilized in the integration spans from 0.2 to 15 MeV.
+In this production process, the DP flux is proportional to the square of the kinetic mixing parameter~($\varepsilon$) by $\sigma_{\gamma e^-\rightarrow A'e^-}$~\cite{deNiverville_2021}.
 Assuming $m_{A'}>2m_{\chi}$, the dark photon predominantly decays into two LDM particles~($A'\rightarrow\chi\chi$)~\cite{Filippi_2020}.
 The strength of this decay mode is controlled by the dark fine structure constant $\alpha_D = g_{\chi}^2/4\pi \gg \alpha\varepsilon^2$, where $\alpha$ is the SM fine structure constant and $g_{\chi}$ is the dark coupling constant between $A'$ and $\chi$.
 We used $g_{\chi} = 1$ for interpretation of LDM search, similarly to Ref.~\cite{Ge_2018}.
 In the DP interpretation, we use the case of $\alpha_D = 0.1$ corresponding to $g_{\chi}$ = 1.1, close to 1.

 We consider signals induced by LDM scattering off electrons in the detector.
 The expected energy transfers from this process range from a few keV to a few tens of keV.
 The atomic structure of the orbiting electrons influences the measured energies.
 To account for the effect of energy transfer through the initial state bound electron to the final state outgoing electron, we use the atomic ionization factors obtained for sodium and iodine from Ref.~\cite{PhysRevD.108.083030}, which evaluates these factors from 0 to 10 keV.
 Our region of interest (ROI) is defined between 1 and 10 keV.